 Right after the tickets were secured, I contacted my then Estonia-based college classmate (I know, you’ll be Googling where it is so I’ll save your arse some time by telling you that it’s a country across Finland) and it was a yes for him, as if he was a judge in BGT. *inserts unamused emoji*

 We may have touched down on the capital but it was not the first order of business.
 In my case, I had five hours and 20 minutes of layover before boarding a Ryainair aircraft.
 This airline (at least from what I read) is quite known for its cheap flights but also notorious for being strict on carry-on baggage.
 Being the paranoids that we were even if we really didn’t have that much

 shit things, we opted to buy baggage allowance.

 Unlike other airlines, Ryanair requires payment if you want to be seated with your companions.
 (Not that we’d lose it from not being seated next to each other, but what’s the point of being on the same trip, right?)
-In the hopes that we could bypass the fee by checking in at the counter, we knew we were screwed when the officer said, “This is a budget airline.
+In hopes of bypassing the fee by checking in at the counter, we knew we were screwed when the officer said, “This is a budget airline.
 We don’t do check-ins for free here.
 You have to pay €68.
 Each.”
 I asked if we could still check-in online and he said that it was already too late.
 Fortunately, I still tried doing it and it went through. “#n+@u61n@!!!
 The salvaged €68 will go to beers!!!”

 The flight was only 55 minutes so you could hardly reflect about life while in transit.
 Paradise Beach Camping provided a free shuttle and before long, after passing by white houses by Vanessa Carlton, we were in our beautiful and surprisingly spacious accommodation.
 It could fit four or five if you ask me!